ROCm/ROC_SHMEM/README.md

  * For Documentation:
      *  Doxygen

 ROC_SHMEM only supports HIP applications.
 There are no plans to port to OpenCL.

-## Configuration

-ROC_SHMEM uses autotools as its build system.
-To generate the configure file, first run:

-    ./autogen.sh

-Then, to configure the build environment:

-    ./configure

-ROC_SHMEM supports multiple configuration options to tune features and optimize your installation:

-    --enable-profile
-        This option builds the ROC_SHMEM runtime with profiling support.
-This supports includes API and mechanisms to accurately measure time on the GPUs as well as support for performance counters for CPU- and GPU-side ROC_SHMEM statistics.

-    --enable-debug
-        This option enables the support of debug printfs on the host and device.
-By default debug support is disabled.

-    --enable-static-queues
-        This option allocates network resources and queues one per total work-group.
-By default, ROC_SHMEM will only allocate total number of queues that can be resident on the GPU at once and recycle them when new work-groups are created.
-This option can improve GPU-side initialization overhead at the cost of increased memory utalization.

-    --enable-test
-        Build the ROC_SHMEM test programs.

-    --with-mpi
-        Provide the path to the MPI installation on your system.

-    --with-libibverbs
-        Provide path to the libibverbs installation on your system.

-For the RO backend:

-    --enable-ro-gpu-heap
-        This option enables the allocation of the OpenSHMEM symmetric heap on the GPU memory.
-By default the heap is allocated on CPU memory.

-        Note: Not supported in combination with --with-openshmem.

-    --enable-ro-gpu-queue
-        This options allocates the ROC_SHMEM producer/consumers queues on GPU memory.
-By default the queues are on CPU memory.

-    --with-openshmem
-        Provide the path to the OpenSHMEM installation on your system and configure ROC_SHMEM to use OpenSHMEM as the networking transport.

-        Note: The OpenSHMEM transport is only used for the RO backend and is experimental.
-MPI is strongly recommended at this time.

-For the GPU-IB backend:

-    --enable-gpu-ib-dc
-        Support for IB Dynamic Connection (DC) protocol.
-        This mode improves significantly the scalability and memory footprint.

-    --enable-gpu-ib-cpu-template
-        Turn on CPU templating of IB packets.
-CPU fills in static packet elements which are update by the GPU.

-        Note: This feature is experimental.

-    --enable-gpu-ib-threads
-        Support multiple threads in a work-group simultaneously calling ROC_SHMEM networking functions.
-May have a performance overhead.

 ## Building and Installation

-After a succesfull configuration:

-    make && make install
+ROC_SHMEM uses the CMake build system.
+The CMakeLists file contains additional details about library options.

+To create an out-of-source build:

+    cd library
+    mkdir build
+    cd build

+Next, choose one configuration from the build_configs subdirectory.
+These scripts pass configuration options to CMake to setup canonical builds which are regularly tested:

+    ../build_configs/dc_single
+    ../build_configs/dc_multi
+    ../build_configs/rc_single
+    ../build_configs/rc_multi
+    ../build_configs/rc_multi_wf_coal
+    ../build_configs/ro_net_basic

 ## Compiling/linking and Running with ROC_SHMEM

-ROC_SHMEM is built as a host and device side library that can be statically linked to your application during its compilation using hipcc.
+ROC_SHMEM is built as a host and device side library that can be statically linked to your application during compilation using hipcc.

-Duing the compilation of your application, include the ROC_SHMEM header files and the ROC_SHMEM library when using hipcc:
+During the compilation of your application, include the ROC_SHMEM header files and the ROC_SHMEM library when using hipcc:

     -I/path-to-roc_shmem-installation/include
     -L/path-to-roc_shmem-installation/lib -lroc_shmem_

 NOTE: As ROC_SHMEM depends on host MPI support, you need also to link to an MPI runtime.
 Since you must use the hipcc compiler, the arguments for MPI linkage must be added manually as opposed to using mpicc.

 ## Runtime Parameters